dm6718/RITSAR/README.md

 # PySAR
 Synthetic Aperture Radar (SAR) Image Processing Toolbox for Python

-This is an initial version of an SAR image processing toolbox using SAR.
+This is an initial version of a SAR image processing toolbox for Pyhton.
 The SciPy core libraries are required.
 If using the omega-k algorithm, OpenCV is also required.
 To get started, update the Python Dictionaries located in the parameters folder or leave the default values in place.
 In main.py in the top level directory, comment out those algorithms you do not wish to use.

 Current capabilities include modeling the phase history for a collection of point targets as well as the polar format, backprojection, and omega-k algorithms.